 Vretta considers data security to be our top priority and we are committed to maintaining the highest standards in accordance with established best practices and legal requirements.
 We strive to hold user data in a secure manner while helping them attain their educational goals.

-For your reference, we have compiled the following information providing you with an overview of our current data policy and answers to frequently asked questions regarding the GDPR.
-If you have any questions, feel free to contact our Data Protection Officer at email@example.com.
+For your reference, we have compiled the following information providing you with an overview of our current data policy and answers to frequently asked questions regarding the General Data Protection Regulation (GDPR).

 What is the General Data Protection Regulation?

 The GDPR is a strong move forward in the protection of data across the European Union.
-Effective May 25 2018, it will replace the existing EC Data Protection Directive (EC/95/46), bringing new legal rights for individuals, extending the scope of responsibilities for data controllers and data processors while enhancing the regime for enforcement.
+Effective May 25 2018, it has replaced the EC Data Protection Directive (EC/95/46), bringing new legal rights for individuals, extending the scope of responsibilities for data controllers and data processors while enhancing the regime for enforcement.

 The new regulations in the GDPR enhance the protection of personal data (any information that can identify a person, from names and emails to identification numbers).
 Personal data of a more sensitive nature (such as ethnicity or sexual orientation) is given even higher protection in the GDPR and requires stronger grounds to collect.

 The GDPR applies to any organization that collects personal data from an individual residing in the European Union.
 This means individual rights are protected no matter where the organization is located.
 The right of consent has also been strengthened.
 In order to acquire personal information, consent must be an active process, separate from other processing, involving clear and plain language.

 In addition to regulating the behavior of organizations, the GDPR also grants new rights for individuals.
 These rights aim to give individuals more control over their data and how it is processed.
 The information below should help individuals familiarize themselves with what rights they have under the GDPR:

 - The right to be informed: Individuals have the right to know what kind of processing is happening to their data, commonly described in a Privacy Notice.